 This piece was originally conceived and performed at the New School for Drama April 30, 2015.
-The second, expanded production took place at Shetler Studios September 9-12, 2015.
-Most recently, Exposed is showed at The Producer's Club Feb 2-18th.
-The text is created from improvisations generated by the entire team, then compiled into a script by Kristin Heckler.
-The text of some scenes use exact text from interviews, articles and online posts from the original incident.
-The productions are directed by Kristin and performed by Sarah, Jacob and Pauline.
+The second, expanded production took place at Shetler Studios September 9-12, 2015 under the title, #Pornstar University.
+Most recently, Exposed was performed at The Producer's Club Feb 2-18th, 2017.
+The text was created from improvisations generated by the entire team, then compiled into a script by Kristin Heckler.
+Several scenes use exact text from interviews, articles and online posts from the original incident occuring in 2014.
+Each production has been directed by Kristin and performed by Sarah, Jacob and Pauline.

 "This play is an excellently crafted exploration of sexuality, gender and pornography...This production does one of the most difficult things in any storytelling endeavor, it builds a dialogue with its audience with an honest but not all knowing script which doesn’t shy away from the uncomfortable or contradictory.
 It challenges and takes care of the audience. "